When it comes to metal fabrication processes, roll forming is one of the most affordable available.

 1. Cost

 Tooling for roll forming can get expensive, but long-term use will eventually net cheaper labor costs per piece.
-Besides, if metal is purchased strategically, the “roll forming tools are too expensive” argument evaporates into myth.
+Furthermore, strategic metal purchasing eliminates the argument that "roll forming tools are too expensive."
+Whether a part has 1 simple bend or 12 complicated bends, future processing labor cost per part is the same.

 - Higher-volume orders (better cost efficiency)